networknext/next/docs/source/getting_started.rst

 Make sure to run the server on a public IP address because it will not work if you are behind NAT.

-Welcome to Network Next, we look forward to working with you!
+Welcome to Network Next!

-- *Glenn Fiedler, CEO, Network Next.*
+Read on for more details about building the SDK and example programs...